 The pumping engine at Robinson’s Shaft is a gloriously well-preserved example of a Cornish engine.
 It worked at this site between 1903 and 1955.
 The engine was designed by Captain Samuel Grose, a pupil of Richard Trevithick, and was built by Sandys Vivian and Co. at the Copperhouse Foundry, one of the two major engineering works at Hayle.

-Outside of school holidays, Engine House tours are once a day Oct - Mar at 2.00pm and twice a day April - Sept at 11.30am and 2pm.
-Please book your FREE space on the tour at the Visitor Centre on arrival at Heartlands.
-Please note there are only 12 spaces per tour.
+Engine House tours are once a day at 12 noon.
+Please book your space on the tour at the Visitor Centre on arrival at Heartlands.
+Please note there are only 12 spaces per tour and a small fee applies.